xdrpp/goxdr/README.md

 # Go XDR compiler (goxdr)

-goxdr compiles the [RFC4506] eXternal Data Representation IDL down to go data structures.  goxdr has several features that together make it an attractive alternative to other go XDR compilers for many
+goxdr compiles the [RFC4506] eXternal Data Representation IDL down to go data structures.
+It also creates go interfaces for [RFC5531] RPC interfaces.  goxdr has several features that together make it an attractive alternative to other go XDR compilers for many situations:
-situations:

 * Fully [RFC4506] compliant, including nested structure and union declarations.

+* Fully [RFC5531] compliant, including procedures that take multiple arguments.

 * Output code is highly readable, with data structures segregated from messier marshaling code.
 The generated go source is a convenient